kalendar/assessments/srl/strategies/understanding/medium-summary.md

-You are someone who **occasionally** uses strategies to learn and remember information.
-This is an important first step but it appears that you may benefit from learning new strategies to make your study sessions more productive and effective.
+Your surrvey results show that you **occasionally ** uses to learn and remember information in school.
+Because college often requires students to remember a lot of information, it is important to learn ways to help organize and synthesize information in highly effective ways.

-To improve you skills in learning and understanding information:
+To enhance your skills at learning concepts and recalling information, read the strategies below.
+Click on the **More Info** button to learn even more techniques.

-1. Have several short study sessions rather than one long study session
+1. Have several short study sessions rather than one long study session.
-2. Use practice quizzes or tests to check your understand
+2. Use practice quizzes or tests to check your understanding of course material.
-3. Elaborate on information by using concept maps or making summaries
+3. Elaborate on information by using concept maps or making summaries.